Self-Hosted Deployment Guide¶

 After terraform apply completes, get the application URL:

-terraform output app_base_url
+terraform output -raw app_base_url

 You can also inspect the load balancer DNS name and public routes: